-In ProcessMaker, Scripts allow Process Owners and ProcessMaker Developers to write self-contained programmatic actions that can be called from any Process at run-time.
+In ProcessMaker, Scripts allow Process Owners and ProcessMaker Developers to write self-contained programmatic actions that can be called from any Process Request at run-time.
 The same ProcessMaker Script can be deployed in any Process model.
 In other words, "write once, use anywhere."

 ProcessMaker supports the following programming languages and their corresponding software development kits (SDKs) in the open-source edition:

 ProcessMaker Enterprise edition supports the following additional programming languages and their corresponding SDKs:

 R (requires the R package)

 ProcessMaker Scripts run securely and in isolation from within Docker containers.
 When the ProcessMaker instance calls a ProcessMaker Script to run, ProcessMaker creates a Docker container for corresponding with the programming language ProcessMaker supports, runs the Script, and then destroys the Docker container.
 This ensures that any malicious script that anyone in your organization might inadvertently introduce to ProcessMaker does not affect the ProcessMaker instance or its hosting environment: Docker containers cannot access them.
 Furthermore, Docker containers cannot listen for inbound connections; therefore, a Docker container cannot be accessed externally.

 When the ProcessMaker instance creates a Docker container to run a ProcessMaker Script, required libraries are already built in that Docker container.

 ProcessMaker Scripts are designed and tested in Scripts Editor.